TOSIT-IO/tdp-website/content/reports/250214-contributors.md

 ---
 type: contributors
 description: |
-  Managed to run Phoenix-Queryserver in TDP stack 2.0.
+  TDP 2.0 will use Rocky8.
 ---

 # Notes from February 14th, 2025